kafai-yip/kafai-yip.github.io/_pages/papers.md

 1. Subject resumption in Akan and *v*P phasehood.
 In prep. [with [Comfort Ahenkorah](https://ling.yale.edu/people/comfort-ahenkorah)]

-1. Defocus Rephrasing: right dislocation and syntax-prosody mapping.
+1. Defocus Rephrasing: right dislocation and syntax-prosody mismatches.
 In prep. [with [Xuetong Yuan](https://www.xuetongyuan.org/)]

 1. An agreement analysis of temporal converbs.
 In prep.